-According to the latest Report and Accounts, the asset value of the DB section at 31 March 2022 was £88.9 billion and is the market value of the scheme's DB assets based on the audited asset value in the scheme's accounts.
-This was an increase of £8.3 billion from 31 March 2021.
-The estimated deficit has reduced as the scheme has moved from being 84% funded in 2021 on a Technical Provisions basis to 98% funded in 2022.
+According to the latest Report and Accounts, the asset value of the DB section at 31 March 2023 was £73.1 billion and is the market value of the scheme's DB assets based on the audited asset value in the scheme's accounts.
+This was a decrease of £15.8 billion from 31 March 2022.
+The estimated deficit has reduced as the scheme has moved from being 98% funded in 2022 on a Technical Provisions basis to 111% funded in 2023.
+The decrease was exceeded by reductions in actuarial liabilities (using the monitoring basis) resulting in the improvement in funding ratio.